USEPA/BMDS/docs/source/installation.md

 :::{admonition} Which terminal should I use?
 :class: info

-If you installed Anaconda or one or other `conda` applications you can start a terminal from your start menu with that environment active.
+If you installed Anaconda or one or other `conda` applications, you can start a terminal from your start menu with that environment active.

 If you installed Python directly on Windows, use Windows Terminal (it should be built-in to recent Windows versions).
 The terminal allows you to run different shells; use the "Command Prompt" instead of "Powershell".